Investors

 Internal Audit Certification

-One of the professional certification fulfillment for the audit officers includes the participation of the Head of Internal Audit Unit in Certified Internal Auditor (CIA) training held by the Center for Accounting Development, Faculty of Economics and Business, University of Indonesia (PPA FEB UI).
+Certified Internal Auditor (CIA) Review conducted by the Centre for Accounting Development, Faculty of Economics and Business, University of Indonesia (PPA FEB UI)

 • Develop and implement annual internal audit plan;